-Start with the simplified business plan, discussed below, then, add more details as you progress.
+Start with the simplified business plan discussed below, then add more details as you progress.

 Alex Genadinik has written 20 books and produced over 100 business courses, including a few best-sellers on business plans.
 Alex has a simplified “3-Sentence Business Plan.”

-Write concise, but detailed, answers to these questions:
+Write detailed answers to these questions:

 As your coaching business develops, refine, or add to your answers.
 Measure your business plan in sentences, not in pages.
 You want a business plan to be a flexible resource, not a big-ass book you never touch.